Connect with me on social media:

 Having your office hours in your email signature is the easiest way to set that communication boundary with your clients.
 If your desk hours are inconsistent, then a typical Monday thru Friday, 9am-5pm signature is just fine!
 Just be sure to step away from the computer and phone at the end of your office hours–whatever time you decide is best for you–because now it’s family time.

-Tell me how you keep boundaries within your business?
+Tell me, what boundaries do you have within your photography business?